Maprunner/rg2/README.md

 ## PHP versions

-This release runs on PHP version 8.
+This release requires PHP version 8.
+The routegadget.co.uk is currently running with 8.2.23.

 ## Siteground configuration for routegadget.co.uk